 Candidates and committees should know about a requirement that took effect June 11, 2020.
 It affects the receipt, reporting and handling of contributions as well as the reporting of certain expenditure activity.

-The change stems from the Legislature's passage of Substitute Senate Bill 6152 dealing with foreign involvement and financing in campaign activities.
+The change stemmed from the Legislature's 2020 passage of Substitute Senate Bill 6152 dealing with foreign involvement and financing in campaign activities.
 The new law prohibits foreign national financing or involvement in campaign-related contribution or expenditure activity.
 The law also requires entities to certify that any contributions they make do not include any foreign national funding or involvement.

 No contribution, expenditure, political advertising, or electioneering communication may be made or sponsored by a foreign national, financed in any part by a foreign national, or have a foreign national involved in the decision-making in any way.

 In short, foreign nationals cannot be involved in financing or making decisions about financing electoral activities.